 The objective of the Complying Lot Provisions is to identify at subdivision stage lots that comply with the locational requirements for Complying Development so that the process for a complying dwelling is simplified.

-A Development Application for subdivision proposing residential lots shall be accurately a subdivision plan that identifies those lots that comply with the locational requirements for complying development (complying lots).
+A Development Application for subdivision proposing residential lots shall be accompanied by a subdivision plan that identifies those lots that comply with the locational requirements for complying development (complying lots).
 The locational requirements for complying development are listed in the checklist below.
 The development application shall be accompanied by a completed checklist and a list of the lot numbers of the complying lots.
 Before granting consent to the subdivision application, the consent authority shall be satisfied that the lots marked on the subdivision plan are complying lots.
 The development consent for subdivision shall include the plan that marks the complying lots.
 A Section 88B instrument for the subdivision shall include a note identifying the complying lots.

-Note 1: An accredited certifier considering a complying development application for a dwelling on a complying lot need only refer to Schedule 2 of Appendix C which applies to the building and design requirements for a complying dwelling.
+Note 1.
+An accredited certifier considering a complying development application for a diveiling on a complying the conformal to Schedule 2 of Appendix C which applies to the building and design requirements for a complying diveiling.

-Note 2: Complying development may be achieved on a lot that is not identified as a Complying Lot if the restrictions on the lot (such as a drainage easement) are not affected by the proposed complying development.
+Note 2 Complying development may be achieved on a lot that an ord sentitiod as a Complying Unit if the restrictions on the bit (such as a change eigenment) are not effected by the proposed complying diveilingment.

-Complying Lot Checklist Part A: To be a complying lot a "yes" is required for the following: Yes No Is the land zoned Residential R1 or R3?
-Is the lot 450m2 or greater with a width (measured at the building facade line) of 15m or greater?
-Is the lot above the 1% AEP flood level?
-Does the lot have a slope of less than 1:6?
+Complying Lot Checklist

+Part A: To be a complying lot a "yes" is required for the following: Yes No Is the land zoned Residential R1 or R3?
+Is the lot 450m2 or greater with a width (measured at the building facade line) of 15m or greater? is the lot above the 1% AEP flood level?
+Does the lot have a slope of less than 1/6?
 Is the lot at least 40m away from the top of bank of a natural watercourse?
 If required, has or will the lot be remediated to be made suitable for the use?
-Have all conditions of any development consent applying to the land been complied with?
+Have all conditions of any development consent applying to the land been compiled with?
 Are all of the above ticked "yes"?
-Part B: To be complying lot a "no" is required for the following: Yes No Are there restrictions on the land (eg a S88B/ and /or S88E instrument; drainage easement)?
+Part B: To be complying lot a "no" is required for the following: Yes No Are there restrictions on the land (eg a S88E/ and /or S88E instrument; drainage easement)?
 Is the lot within or directly adjacent to an identified Aboriginal Conservation Area?
 Does the lot contain a Riparian Protection Area?
 Does the lot contain a heritage item under the SEPP or under an order to which the Heritage Act applies?
-Does the lot contain a tree or bushland?
-Is the lot identified on a National Parks and Wildlife Register?
+Does the lot contain a tree or bushland? is the lot identified on a National Parks and Wildlife Register?
 Is the lot within 500m of a sewage treatment plant?
 Is the lot within an identified odour buffer to a poultry farm?
-Are all of the above ticked "no"?
+1